League of LegendsNews

 How to Deny Vision in League of Legends

-Warding is crucial in every single game of League of Legends that has ever existed and it will continue to play a major part in the foreseeable future.
-Buying Control Wards, and using your trinkets are a necessity for each and every game and it is important to place informative wards.
+Warding is crucial in every single League of Legends game that has ever existed, and it will continue to play a major part in the foreseeable future.
+Buying Control Wards, and using your trinkets are a necessity for each and every game, and it is important to place informative wards.

 Having low warding in your vision score, or not using your trinkets in the correct way is a big no-no. If you compare yourself to some of the higher rated players, they consistently have high warding scores and they are always purchasing and placing Control Wards around major objectives and the map.